Shopify/web-configs/Best practices/React/Testing.md

     });
     ```

-  * **Content:** test that a particular prop is rendered within the component (as discussed below, avoid attempts to test children markup is rendered with any particular styles).
+  * **Content:** test that a particular prop is rendered within the component (as discussed below, avoid attempts to test that children markup is rendered with any particular styles).

     ```js
     // Example using Jest and Enzyme: